Seeker is the social platform to find and share the places you love.

 Pinnacles National Park, California, US.

-Planning to visit every national park in California?
+Planning to visit all California national parks?
 Don’t forget to check out Kings Canyon National Park and Sequoia National Park, a 3 hour drive east, or California’s iconic Yosemite National Park, an easy 4 hour drive northeast of Pinnacles.

 Pinnacles National Park Facts